fmeringdal/nettu-scheduler/README.md

 - service is a bookable entity
 - users can be registered on the service
 - events to listen to.
-Webhook or kafka or something ? where all accepted bookings for them will be created
+Webhook or kafka or something ?
 - how to handle booking requests ?

 account: